nick-keller/react-datasheet-grid/README.md

 A function that deletes the column value of a row.
 Used when the user clears a cell or deletes a row.

+#### copyValue
+> `({ rowData }) => number | string | null`

+A function that returns the value of the copied cell.
+If the user copies multiple cells at once, this function will be called multiple times.

+It can return a string, a number, or null, but it will always be turned into a string in the end.

+#### pasteValue
+> `({ rowData, value }) => any`

+A function that takes in a row and the `value` to be paste, and should return the updated row.
+If the value should be ignored, it should still return the unchanged row.

+The `value` is always a string and should therefore be casted to whatever type is needed.

 ## License